 Dr. Rojas received a BA in Psychology with a minor in Sociology from Providence College.
 She obtained an MSW in Clinical Social Work from Smith College and conducted her internships at River Valley Counseling Center, The Stone Center at Wellesley College, and Massachusetts General Hospital.
 She graduated with a PhD in Advanced Clinical Social Work from Columbia University and was a Council on Social Work Education Research Fellow funded by the National Institute of Mental Health.
 Dr. Rojas conducted her dissertation research on Post Traumatic Stress Disorder, substance abuse, and HIV.
 Her education and training were in psychodynamic, family systems, relational, and cognitive-behavioral therapy.

 Dr. Rojas has provided psychotherapy to individuals, couples, families, and groups in numerous settings such as client's homes, community mental health centers, a residential program for adolescent girls, a college counseling center, a medical hospital, places of employment, and private practice in Washington, DC and Winter Park, FL.
 She has also served as a director of a mental health and substance abuse department in a health center in Washington, DC.
-Dr. Rojas is licensed to practice independently in the state of Massachusetts, is a qualified supervisor for interns, and is fully bilingual (English/Spanish).
+Dr. Rojas serves her community as a first responder to crisis incidents throughout Greater Boston.
+She is licensed to practice independently in the state of Massachusetts, is a qualified supervisor for interns, and is fully bilingual (English/Spanish).

 In addition to being a psychotherapist, she has taught as an adjunct professor at Columbia University, Adelphi University, and the Catholic University of America.
 She was also a Visiting Instructor at the University of South Florida.
 She has taught Human Development and Psychopathology, Assessment and Diagnosis of Mental Disorders, Human Behavior in the Social Environment, Foundations of Social Work Practice, and Research and Statistics in Social Work.